alephium/docs/docs/powfi/faq.md

 Rewards deposited into the xALPH contract increase the ALPH backing each xALPH.

-The Staking APY is the estimated annual percentage rate of rewards you can earn by staking ALPH.
+The Staking APR is the estimated annual percentage rate of rewards you can earn by staking ALPH.

 xALPH holders do not receive a separate ALPH payment.
 Instead, each xALPH represents more ALPH as rewards are deposited.

-Rewards may come from:
+Rewards come from:

-- Powfi DEX fees after fee collection and distribution are configured.
+- Powfi’s share of the DEX fees.

-- Funded campaign rewards while a campaign is active.
+- Funded staking campaign rewards while a campaign is active.

-The exact APY can change over time depending on network activity and protocol fees.
+The exact APR will change over time depending on network activity, protocol fees and on-going campaigns.

-No 5% return is currently guaranteed.
-The Powfi interface displays estimated APR, which does not include compounding; APY would assume compounding.

-- Campaign status: Not active.
-No campaign rewards are paid until the campaign is funded and enabled.

-- Start date: Not announced.

-- End date: Not announced.

-- Total reward budget: Not announced.

-- Distribution frequency: Not announced.

-- Participation limit: Not announced.

-- When the budget is exhausted: Campaign distributions stop unless a new budget is announced.

 ## **Why does xALPH increase in value?**